Last Updated on

 It is estimated that 80% of Americans are not getting enough.
 Wow!
 80%, that’s unbelievable.

-Below is a great video by Dr. Carolyn Dean, MD, ND on the Importance of Magnesium.
+Below is a video with Dr. Carolyn Dean, MD, ND & Dr. Joseph Mercola on the Importance of Magnesium.
 She has written the book The Magnesium Miracle if you would like to know even more about this very important nutrient.

 Causes of Magnesium Deficiency: